-All credits since the Fall semester of 1980 are semester credits.
+All credits issued are semester credits.
 For a typical traditional three-credit class, there will normally be three 55-minute, two 85-minute, or one 175 minute class meetings per week for 15 weeks; 90 hours for reading, study and the preparation of papers or projects; and a final examination.
-Some courses require a laboratory session or studio work, where two to three hours of such activity is the equivalent of one hour of lecture/discussion.
-Accelerated and on-line classes may be offered in different configurations and require less class time and more outside time for individual learning.
+Some courses require a laboratory session or studio work, in which two to three hours of such activity is the equivalent of one hour of lecture/discussion.
+Accelerated and on-line classes may be offered in different configurations and require less class time and more time devoted to individual learning.